kuleshovdv/reset_button/README.md

  2. Install git if you haven't done it before
  `sudo apt install git`

- 3. Get this script, goto script folder and make it runnable
+ 3. Download this script, goto script folder and make it runnable
  ```
  git clone https://github.com/kuleshovdv/reset_button.git
  cd reset_button
  chmod +x reset_button.py
  ```
- 4. If you connect Reset Button not to GP23 edit reset_button.py file `nano reset_buton.py` and change GPIO chanel for Reset Button in python script:
+ 4. If you connect your Reset Button not to GP23 edit reset_button.py file `nano reset_buton.py` and change GPIO chanel for Reset Button in python script:
  ```